coalton-lang/coalton/benchmarking/README.md

 Benchmarks can be written in any Coalton project, as long as the package imports or nicknames `#:coalton-benchmarking`.

-Benchmarks are attached to the package they are defined in, though they can be reexported to other packages.

-This allows them to be embedded amongst the relevant code, in a standalone suite, or both!

 ## Benchmark Settings

 ### Verbose